kubescape/regolibrary/README.md

     }
   }
   ```
 - No settings: If no settings were set, the evaluation will return a list with an entry for each rule response.
-Each rule response include only the rule response itself.
+Each rule response will include only the rule response itself.
-> The default settings in the released bundles is `data.settings.metadata`.
+> The default setting in the released bundles is `data.settings.metadata`.

 ### Build
 To build the OPA bundles, use the python script `/scripts/bundle.py`.